 The M.D./Ph.D.
 Prize Awarded to the graduating M.D./Ph.D. students with the most outstanding dissertation.
-Adele S. Ricciardi, Rebecca Simone Treger
+Alanna Ryan Kaplan, Lorenzo Rakesh Sewanan

 Dr. Marvin Moser Prize Established in 2007 by Dr. Marvin Moser for a prize-winning thesis in preventive cardiology, lipid disorders, or hypertension.
-Anuoluwapo Eniola Sopeyin
+Patrick Liu

 The Dr. Louis H. Nahum Prize Founded in 1973 by bequest from Louis H. Nahum, M.D.
 1916.
 Awarded annually to a member of the senior class of the medical school, who merits such award by virtue of the excellence of the thesis that the student has written as required for the medical degree.
-Wyatt Hong
+Sherif Eldirany

 The John P. Peters Prize Established in 1976.
 To be presented to a student for an outstanding thesis in the area of internal medicine.
 John P. Peters was Professor of Medicine at Yale, 1927 to 1955.
-Aman Mahal
+Kishan Kamlesh Patel

-David and Harriet Seligson Thesis Prize Established in 2011 in honor of Dr. David Seligson, the founder of the Department of Laboratory Medicine, for an outstanding thesis in the area of laboratory medicine.
-William Chen
+David and Harriet Seligson Thesis Prize Established in 2011 in honor of Dr. David Seligson, the founder of the Department of Laboratory Medicine, for an outstanding thesis in the area of laboratory medicine or diagnostic or therapeutic radiology.
+Sponsored by both the Department of Laboratory Medicine and Yale School of Medicine.
+Max Rolison

 Surgery Prize Awarded to the senior medical student entering a surgical field, who has done outstanding research during medical school.
-Arash Fereydooni
+Aneesha Ahluwalia

 The Louis G. Welt Prize Established in 1976.
 To be presented to a student for an outstanding thesis.
 Louis Welt was Chairman and Professor of Medicine, 1972-1974.
-Jeremy James Puthumana
+Enoch Chang

 The Abraham White Prize Awarded yearly to a Yale medical student for outstanding student research.
 Established in 2010, the prize is in memory of Dr. Abraham White, who served as a distinguished teacher and scholar of Physiological Chemistry at Yale from 1931 to 1948.
-Maria Moozhiyil Korah
+Charlie Zhao

-STUDENT RESEARCH DAY ORAL PRESENTATIONS, 2020
+STUDENT RESEARCH DAY ORAL PRESENTATIONS, MAY 18, 2021